 |

-The move to London of the January Fair has brought a greater international flavour to this event, and it is now particularly well-positioned to fill the gap until the spring book fairs in April and May.
 Thousands of remainders, bargain books, discount CDs, DVDs and stationery items are on display at the Fair which is timed so that UK buyers can restock in one visit after the Christmas and New Year sales, and overseas buyers can purchase for the extended period until the spring book fairs in April and May.
 Admission is free if you pre-register, or £10 at the door.
-Our nominated shipping company is on site to provide quotes, and advice to visitors who may have limited experience of shipping.
-There is a party on the Sunday where everyone can relax in an informal atmosphere after the Fair closes.
-We very much look forward to welcoming you to the City of London and the Barbican. |
+Our nominated shipping company WES Logistics - (WES) - is on site to provide quotes, as well as advice to visitors who may have limited experience of shipping.
+There is a party on the Sunday, sponsored by CIANA and WES where everyone can relax in an informal atmosphere after the Fair closes.
+We very much look forward to welcoming you to West London and the ILEC Centre. |

 |||||||||||||||||||